A Course on the Introduction to Quantum Software Engineering: Experience Report: Lecture-by-Lecture Preparation

-\header{Lectures 4--5: Quantum algorithms.} Preparatory materials were provided selectively.
+Preparatory materials were provided selectively.
 These lectures introduced canonical quantum algorithms and the challenge of loading classical data into quantum computers.
-Algorithms such as Grover's~\smcite{grover1996fast} and Shor's~\smcite{shor1994algorithms} were discussed at different levels of abstraction, with emphasis on execution models and implementation considerations, and software-engineering concerns such as abstraction boundaries, inspectability, and reasoning about algorithmic behaviour in executable form rather than through full formal derivations.
+Algorithms such as Grover's~\smcite{grover1996fast} and Shor's~\smcite{shor1994algorithms} were discussed at different levels of abstraction, with emphasis on execution models and implementation considerations, and SE concerns such as abstraction boundaries, inspectability, and reasoning about algorithmic behaviour in executable form rather than through full formal derivations.

 Preparatory work for \textit{Lecture~4} was limited\footnote{Although Unit~2 of \smcite{watrous2025understanding} provides a comprehensive treatment of quantum algorithms, its scope and depth make it impractical to cover fully within a six-hour lecture block.} to Lesson~6 of Unit~2 (``Quantum Algorithmic Foundations'') from \smcite{watrous2025understanding}.
 This lesson revisits classical computational models and Boolean circuits to establish a familiar baseline before introducing quantum algorithms, thereby helping students connect new quantum material to prior experience with algorithm structure and executable representations.